tinybirdco/ci/README.md

 ## ⚡️ Quick start

-These configuration files have been created iterating you Tinybird data projects using CI & CD jobs.
+These configuration files have been created to iterate your Tinybird data projects using CI & CD jobs.

 **Please, follow this [guide](working_with_git_guide_url) for connecting your repository to your Tinybird data project.**